 (Legal) Immigrants Are Welcome Here

-Lately I have been hearing the refrain, “legal immigrants are not the problem” when people complain about ICE and the reign of terror that has gripped the United States.
-These people seem to be saying, “I’m not racist; I only care about following the law.”
-Some naturalized citizens say, “I followed the law; now others should also get in line.”
+Lately I have been hearing the refrain, “legal immigrants are not the problem” in response to outrage over ICE.
+These people seem to be saying, “I’m not racist; I only care about following the law,” or even “I followed the law; now others should also get in line.”
 This feels like the same argument to me as we should not forgive current debtors their student loans because I had to pay them, but that is for another day.
 The problem with this type of thinking is that current immigration policy is racist and U.S. immigration policy has always been based on white supremacy.
 To understand this, we need to look at what it takes to be a legal immigrant in the United States today.
 In order to legally immigrate to the U.S., you need to

 1. Marry a U.S. citizen;